NinjaTrader 8 · Use Case

 Frequently asked questions

-Guard's response is behavioral and immediate: a warning, a required typed acknowledgment, a mandatory countdown pause, or a broker disconnect — depending on the level you configured.
-By design, you stay in full control of the existing order, with structural friction now between you and the next impulse.
+- Guard's response is behavioral and immediate: a warning, a required typed acknowledgment (with an optional countdown), a trading pause that blocks new entries, or — at the highest tier you opt into — a broker disconnect that ends the session.
+By default a disconnect does not close your open positions; auto-liquidation is a separate setting you must enable.
+You stay in full control of the existing order, with structural friction now between you and the next impulse.

 About Meridian Guard